rails/action_push_native/README.md

 You can send push notifications to multiple apps using different notification classes.
 Each notification class need to inherit from `ApplicationPushNotification` and set `self.application`, to a key set in `push.yml` for each supported platform.
-You can also (optionally) set a shared per-platform `application` option in `push.yml`.
+You can also (optionally) set a shared `application` option in `push.yml`.
-This acts as the base configuration for that platform, and its values will be merged with the matching app-specific configuration.
+This acts as the base configuration for that platform, and its values will be merged (and overridden) with the matching app-specific configuration.

 In the example below we are configuring two apps: `calendar` and `email` using respectively the `CalendarPushNotification` and `EmailPushNotification` notification classes.